bugsnag/bugsnag-magento/README.md

 possible.
 Create a free account to start capturing errors from your applications.

-The Bugsnag Notifier for Magento supports Magento CE 1.9.0.1+, PHP 5.2+ and requires the cURL extension to be available in PHP.
-It may work on older version of Magento, but it's untested.
+The Bugsnag Notifier for Magento supports Magento CE 1.9.0.1+ and PHP 5.2+.
+It may work on older versions of Magento, but it's untested.

 You can always read about the plugin or download it from Magento Connect.